-A misfire condition and its corresponding misfire trouble code can be the result one of many different components having failed... that troubleshooting its cause can seem almost impossible.
+A misfire condition and its corresponding misfire trouble code can result from one of many different components that have failed.
+This fact could make it seem that troubleshooting its cause is almost impossible.

 The good news is that testing a misfire code, or misfire codes, or a rough idle condition is not that hard and it's something you can do!